-Aliasi ng Structure
+Aliasing Structure

-А
+A

 В

 С

 AB

 AC

 BC

-If you were to analyze this replicate by itself, you could not determine whether an effect is due to $A^B^C$ or the block effect.
+If you were to analyze this replicate by itself, you could not determine whether an effect is due to ABC or due to the block effect.
 You can construct a second replicate that confounds a different interaction effect with the block effect.
-Since the FACTEX procedure is interactive, simply submit the following statements to generate the second replicate:
+Because the FACTEX procedure is interactive, simply submit the following statements to generate the second replicate: